Is child photography as easy as it looks?

 While it is a general common rule to get down to the child’s level with a view to obtaining killer images, you can also try a few things against common rules.
 Snap some of the photos standing up, snap another one lying down, and snap another one sitting on the child’s level.
 Remember, creativity is a friend of yours.

 You work with it.
-Try different angels; shoot the children’s clothing and favourite toys.
+Try different angels; shoot the children’s clothing and favorite toys.
 After all, you’ve been creating memories for years to come.
 Sensitivity is a major part of child photography.

 Choose the Right Location and Timing